ayushgupta0010/django_migrations_remover/README.md

 # Django Migrations Remover
-This code is written to automate the task of removing django migrations and the default database.
-After removing, it will automatically create new migrations and migrate it.
+This code is written to automate the task of removing Django migrations and the default database.
+After removing, it will automatically create new migrations and migrate them.

 **Note: This does not remove the `migrations` folder and the `__init__.py` because it could cause errors.**